slowernews/wisdom-tldr/README.md

 > *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*

 ===
-###On criticism and envy
+###On listening

+RULE: Be humble and learn to listen carefully.
+Blindspots are dangerous.

+> *'When somebody says something bad about you, is negativity.
+When everyone says it, is advice.'*

+> *'If too many users are wrong, it's probably your fault.'*

+> *'Listen to many, speak to a few.' -- William Shakespeare*

+> *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

+> *'People don’t listen, they just wait for their turn to talk.' -- Chuck Palahniuk*

-RULE: Ignore or be flattered by criticism and envy.
+CHALLENGE: Ignore or be flattered by criticism and envy.

 > *'The dogs bark but the caravan moves on.' -- Arab proverb*